IRS Form 4952 Instructions

 Part I: Total Investment Interest Expense

-In Part I, you’ll note the total amount of investment interest expense, either paid in the current year, or carried forward from a previous tax year.
+In Part I, you’ll calculate the total amount of investment interest expense, either paid in the current year, or carried forward from a previous tax year.

 Top: Taxpayer name and ID number